 Muay Paak Nuua boxers were famous for having extensive knowledge about vital points in the body.
 Muay Lampang boxers would often strike using the hands in a pincer-like action, grabbing and exerting pressure on vulnerable parts of the body.

-Muay Thasao/Uttaradit (Central or Pak Nuua style)
+Muay Thasao/Uttaradit (Northern or Pak Nuua style)

 The guard in the Muay Thasao is long and the weight it goes in the back, so the front foot is barely touching the floor.
 It is a fast and quick style were the long range is preferred when fighting.
 The front hand is far from the face and the front shoulder is elevated, the rear hand is lower resting on the side of the mandible or lower.
 The stance is almost sideways and the feet are positioned one in front of the other.
 In many occasions, the rear foot in he Muay Thasao footwork, moves inside behind the front foot creating a trick to deliver surprising fast kicks.